Sorry, you need to enable JavaScript to visit this website.

 Target groups

-There are no national level youth volunteering initiatives initiated by the government at the moment, so therefore a definition of formal target groups is lacking.
+There are no national level youth volunteering initiatives initiated by the government by 2024, so therefore a definition of formal target groups is lacking.
 A general priority is though young people with fewer opportunities.
+This is the case with the government grant that was introduced in 2024, with the aim of increasing voluntary engagement within civil society.
+A priority group for the grant is people who live in areas with socio-economic challenges.